A classic Beef and Guinness Pie, made easy with a store-bought puff pastry topping!

 - 1 sheet frozen puff pastry dough, thawed

 - 1 Tablespoon water

 - In a shallow bowl or deep plate, stir together the flour, salt, and pepper.
 Pat the beef dry with a paper towel.
 Coat the beef on all sides in the flour mixture and then shake off the excess flour.
 Transfer the floured beef to a separate plate.

 - In a large Dutch oven or oven-proof pot, heat the oil over medium-high heat on your stove top until very hot.
 Brown the beef in batches, adding only enough to cover the bottom of the pan each time.
 Turn regularly to brown beef on all sides.
 This should take about 5 minutes for each batch of beef.
 Transfer the browned beef to a clean bowl or plate and set aside.

-- Allow meat to cook in the oven until the beef is very tender and sauce has thickened, about 1 1/4 to 1 1/2 hours.
-If the sauce is not thick enough, you can make a slurry of 2 Tbsp. cornstarch mixed with just enough water to make a paste and then stir this into stew a bit at a time until the sauce has thickened into a gravy.
-Discard thyme and allow the stew to cool, uncovered, about 30 minutes.
+- Allow meat to cook in the oven until the beef is very tender and sauce has thickened, about 1 1/2 hours.
+If the sauce is not thick enough at this point, cook a little longer with the lid off, to cook off some of the liquid.
+Remove from oven and let partially cool before proceeding.
 The stew needs to cool a bit before assembling pies, or it will melt the uncooked pastry topping.

 - Place baking dish or dishes onto a shallow baking pan and pre-heat oven to 425° F.